Enna1/LLVM-Clang-Examples/custom-class-support-llvm-rtti/README.md

 About LLVM-Style RTTI, see https://inside-llvm-clang-soure-code.readthedocs.io/en/latest/beginning/RTTI-in-LLVM.html for detail.

-This is the sample code used to demonstrate to how to set up LLVM-Style RTTI for your custom class.
+This is the sample code used to demonstrate how to set up LLVM-Style RTTI for your custom class.

-The class class hierarchy in sample code.
+Here is the class hierarchy in sample code.

 ```
 | Shape